dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

 a number on the other side with the same value.

 There are some additional details to note about integer representations.
-Because Dylan’s integer representations do not match C’s exactly, for each of the C integer types there are three designator classes that can be used to translate Dylan representations to that C integer.
+Because Dylan's integer representations do not match C's exactly, for each of the C integer types there are three designator classes that can be used to translate Dylan representations to that C integer.
 The categories are *plain*, *unsafe*, and *raw* integers.